Skip to Content

 Locations API

 A location is a reusable record for a physical place — typically a pickup or delivery address.
-The integration API surface for locations covers searching and listing locations, managing the contacts linked to each location, and managing each location’s time windows (recurring opening hours).
+The integration API surface for locations covers searching and listing locations, and reading each location’s contacts and time windows (recurring opening hours).

 Searching and listing locations